This is a transcription of an audio lecture from Gnostic Psychology, a course originally given live at the Gnostic Academy of Chicago:

-Speaker: Purgatory is a place of suffering like hell, but for the conscious purification of sins.
-It refers to processes of initiation, and is not simply a place of condemnation as misrepresented in many religions.
+Instructor: Purgatory is a place of suffering like hell, but for the conscious purification of sins.
+It refers to processes of initiation [Editor's Note: see our course on The Secret Path of Initiation], and is not simply a place of condemnation as misrepresented in many religions.
 It refers to a process of paying penance, purifying the mind while ascending to God.
 In hell, it's the opposite.
 One distances from God and suffers terribly, without gaining spiritual development.
 Purgatory is an ascension towards God, where the initiate works to unite with God by paying the Karma of their past actions through mystical death.
 This is the Second Mountain mentioned by Samael Aun Weor in The Three Mountains, entitled the Mountain of Resurrection (or mystical death).

 To conclude, what we need most is practice, to develop real faith.
 Without practice, all of this is just conjecture.
 What's the point?
 It applies once we know how to awaken our pneuma, our noumena within through spiritual experience.
 These are interesting things to know, but don't let it just sit in your intellect.
 For with faith the size of a mustard seed, we can move, or climb, mountains.
 This has to do with how we use our seminal seed in order to change psychologically.